 Damage to the body's endocrine system is a major problem with all of these chemicals, including the natural toxins.
 Growing children are especially susceptible, as are your pets.
 Even full-grown dogs and cats are smaller than we are, and therefore more vulnerable, and that goes at least double for puppies and kittens; infants of any species have not yet developed any defenses.

-If you're interested in all the intricate details, please visit Tiny Timmy's website (links in sidebar, at right) for full information on endocrine disruption and other dangers.
+If you're interested in all the intricate details, please visit Tiny Timmy's website (link below) for full information on endocrine disruption and other dangers.

 Timmy StonesClick thumbnail to view full-size

 There is a worldwide movement afoot to bring a halt to the widespread use of such terrible poisons in our homes.
 It is called the T.O.Y.
 Army, and is made up of volunteers spreading the word by placing "Timmy Stones" in public places whenever they can.

 T.O.Y. stands for "Timmy, Oliver and You."
 Tiny Timmy is a cat suffering from severe neurological problems as a direct result of such toxic flea products; Oliver is a kitty who died from exposure to these preparations.
 "You," of course, is you, dear reader.
 You can join the "army" and help to place Timmy Stones.